pamasol/pamasol.github.io/content/support/remote-connection/_index.en.md

 ![Industrial modem](images/ewon_industrial_modem.en.png)

 **Locate this device** in your control cabinet and provide internet connection via Ethernet cable if it hasn't been done already.
-The RJ45 **cable with internet connection** needs to be connected to **port number 4** as shown below.
+The RJ45 **cable with internet connection** needs to be connected to **port number 4**, which is the WAN port, as shown below.

 ![Front side view](images/ewon_front_side.en.png)